 A longtime associate of NWR, Peggy is also world-renown for her rehabilitation work.
 Of Peggy’s many achievements is her commitment to advancing and exchanging her knowledge of raptors with other wildlife rehabilitators and scientific organisations around the globe.
-In honour of her dedication in the conservation of raptors, she became the recipient of the prestigious Churchill Fellowship.
+In honour of her dedication to the conservation of raptors, she became the recipient of the prestigious Churchill Fellowship.

 Eagles, falcons and owls are an integral link and function of the Southern Highlands’ rich ecosystems.
 Help Peggy protect our region’s magnificent raptors.
-Click onto this link to learn more about Higher Ground Raptor Centre’s research program that involves the use of satellite trackers.
+Click on this link to learn more about Higher Ground Raptor Centre’s research program that involves the use of satellite trackers.

 Over the past decade, wildlife habitats have fallen foul to accelerating developments — wide open spaces transformed into industrial centres, agricultural lands and satellite communities.
+And, many of our highways and backroads that serve as vital links with regional communities are fast becoming wildlife graveyards — a diorama of rotting carcasses we’ve grown accustomed to on the many miles of the open road.

-As a consequence, many of our highways that serve as vital links are fast becoming wildlife graveyards; a diorama of rotting carcasses we’ve grown accustomed to on the many miles of open road.
 But nowhere is the carnage more acute than along the backroads that intersect Bundanoon, Berrima, Robertson and High Range, where wildlife collisions frequently occur from dusk to dawn.

-It would be easy to hold motorists accountable for their demise, but, in reality, our wildlife is at the mercy of the federal and state governments’ push for population growth; improper conservation planning and dwindling habitats.
+It would be easy to hold motorists accountable for their demise, but, in reality, our wildlife is at the mercy of the federal and state government’s push for population growth, improper conservation planning and dwindling habitats.